-Beth Mattey, MSN, RN, NCSN, of Wilmington, Delaware, is currently the lead school nurse in the Brandywine School District and is the immediate past-president of NASN.
+Beth Mattey is currently the Coordinator of School Health Services in the Brandywine School District in Wilmington, Delaware.
 Throughout her career as a school nurse she has worked with elementary and high school students, as well as with students with special needs.
-She has been a Nationally Board Certified School Nurse since 1990..
+She has been a Nationally Board Certified School Nurse since 1990.

 Beth believes school nurses play a key role in promoting population health by creating a culture of health in the school community.
 As the advisor for the tobacco prevention club at her high school, Beth helped students spread the tobacco prevention message through multi-media outlets, music, and interactive games traveling throughout Delaware.
 This peer-led program has received more than $150,000 in grant funding and has reduced the use of tobacco products by teens at the high school by over 50 percent since its inception in 2001.
 Several teens presented the program at the 2003 NASN Annual Conference in Cincinnati, Ohio.
 Once again, at the 2015 NASN Annual Conference in Philadelphia, Beth was extremely proud to have alumni and current students perform, sharing the tobacco prevention message through music.